Ain: Departmental Council

 Jean Deguerry of The Republicans (formerly Union for a popular movement) has been president of the Departmental Council since 2017.
 In the 2021 departmental election, the Departmental Council of Ain was elected as follows:

 Representatives in the National Assembly and the Senate

 With five constituencies, Ain sends five representatives to the National Assembly.
 Three of them are members of the right-wing The Republicans (formerly Union for a Popular Movement), with the remaining two members of the centrist La République En Marche! party.

-The Senators for Ain are Sylvie Goy-Chavent (Union of Democrats and Independents), Rachel Mazuir (Socialist Party) and Patrick Chaize (The Republicans).
+The Senators for Ain are Sylvie Goy-Chavent (Union of Democrats and Independents), Florence Blatrix-Contat (Socialist Party) and Patrick Chaize (The Republicans).